Title: Grant Procedures

 - Project managers must submit a final report to Office of Resource Development.

 - Project managers, in collaboration with the accountant, are responsible for ensuring that only actual grant costs are charged to grants.
-Costs are to be split based upon a reasonable allocation method or rationale consistent with grant and/or contract guidelines as well as federal and/or state regulations and approved cost allocation methods or strategies.
+Costs are to be split based upon a reasonable allocation method or rationale consistent with grant and/or contract guidelines as well as federal and/or state regulations and approved cost allocation methods or strategies (refer to SFSC Procedure 4222).
+Project managers will review actual costs to budget at least monthly to identify potential unallowable costs, cost transfers, or cost overruns.
+The project manager will help to secure alternative funding and advise the accountant who will perform the journal entry to transfer the expenses from the grant.

 - Project managers will assist in coordinating appropriate publicity in conjunction with the Community Relations and Marketing Department.